 There are several ways to end a running stitch.
 One way is by tugging on one of the threads and leaving it tucked inside your work, like so:

 Another method involves tying off both ends with an invisible knot or slipknot (a loop made up only from two strands) wrapped snugly around each strand twice before cutting them off close together; this leaves less risk for accidentally undoing what you’ve done later if there happens to be some mistake while sewing due to our clumsiness!

 When crocheting, how do you finish a stitch?

 If you want to get really technical about it, crocheting is a type of knitting.
 It requires the same skills and knowledge as other types except for one thing: finishing knots!

-Once all loops have been created on both ends then wrap yarn around hook in order wind thread through last stitch made while pulling tight after itself before tying off end with another piece from fishing line/yarn combo reel so everything stays secure throughout process.
+Once all loops have been created on both ends then wrap yarn around the hook in order to wind thread through the last stitch made while pulling tight after itself before tying off the end with another piece from the fishing line/yarn combo reel so everything stays secure throughout the process.